SafetyGraphics/SafetyGraphics.github.io/CONTRIBUTING.md

 # Interactive Safety Graphics Contribution Guidelines

 **This page is under development.
-We'd love your help making it better!**
+We'd love your help making it better - PRs with updates welcome!**

 # Overview